weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 *   **GitOps Runtime** - Consists of flux and all the tools in the GitOps toolkit.  i.e., kustomize controller, notification controller, image automation controller, etc.
 *   **Infra Repo** - repo containing the GitOps runtime (Flux + WeGO manifests).
 Output from `flux install --export` plus WeGO CRDs and controllers
 *   **Target** - where the workload will be delivered - can be a Kubernetes cluster or a Team workspace
 *   **Wego Repo** - repo containing resources for GitOpsing applications.  e.g., source resources, kustomization resources, helm resources.
 Additionally, the wego repo can contain application manifests directly.
-A user may choose to combine the infra repo and wego repo by taking the repo created in `wego gitops enable` and using that repo for `wego app add` calls.
+A user may choose to combine the infra repo and wego repo by taking the repo used in `wego gitops enable` and using that repo for `wego app add` calls.

 ### Summary